franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 simplifying both.

-For the next section which compares the different composition patterns, I wanted to run some benchmarks but I didn't like to write traditional decorators.
+For the next section which compares the different composition patterns, I wanted to run some benchmarks but I didn't want to write traditional decorators.
 Instead I wrote a new type that mimics traditional decorators but uses garnishes: